MINGLE: Mixture of Null-Space Gated Low-Rank Experts for Test-Time Continual Model Merging: : Mixture of Null-Space Gated Low-Rank Experts

-To encourage the merged model to retain task-specific behavior, we minimize the Kullback–Leibler divergence between its prediction and that of the corresponding individual fine-tuned model $\theta_t$.
+\textbf{Test-Time Adaptation.}\;To encourage the merged model to retain task-specific behavior, we minimize the Kullback–Leibler divergence between its prediction and that of the corresponding individual fine-tuned model $\theta_t$.
 We define the adaptation objective as: